Fox-ML-infrastructure/Fox-v1-infra/README.md

 I build ML research pipelines, quantitative modeling systems, and HPC workflows for institutions that need high-performance engineering without hiring a full-time team.

-🔗 **Aurora-v2** (50k+ LOC Quant/ML System): This repository demonstrates production-ready ML pipelines, quantitative research frameworks, and high-performance trading systems.
+🔗 **Aurora-v2** (50k+ LOC Quant/ML System): This repository demonstrates research-grade ML pipelines, quantitative research frameworks, and high-performance trading infrastructure.
+It is a reference system for internal research and engineering—not a plug-and-play trading bot.

 ---